Voting Reform and Fair Political Practices Act

-The returns from any election or legislative vote must be contested with the Election Administrator no later than 4 days after the announcement of the final results of the count.
+The returns from any election or legislative vote may be contested with the Election Administrator, and shall be contested no later than 4 days after the announcement of the final results of the count.

 - Clause 2.
-If the results are modified in any way from the final results previously announced, the Election Administrator or designee shall make a public announcement to that effect.
+If the results are modified in any way from the final results previously announced, the Election Administrator or a designee thereof shall make a public announcement to that effect.

 - Clause 3.
 For the purposes of this Act, the Speaker of the Union (or their designee) shall be the Election Administrator for all legislative votes.

 - Clause 4.
-If an Election Administrator in any election ceases to exist, becomes incapacitated, ceases to be a Member State, or refuses to accept their office, a new one shall be appointed in the manner prescribed by Article 8, Section 3, Clause 2 of the Constitution.
+If an Election Administrator in any election ceases to exist, becomes incapacitated, ceases to be a Member State, is ordered to discontinue service by the Court of Justice, or refuses to accept their office, a new one shall be appointed in the manner prescribed by Article 8, Section 3, Clause 2 of the Constitution.

 Section 2.
 Judicial Resolution

-The Court of Justice may only hear civil cases contesting the results of an election or legislative vote once the party has exhausted the administrative remedy option prescribed in Section 1 of this Article, or, is a party with sufficient standing which wishes to challenge an administrative decision already rendered, and if said case is commenced no later than 3 days after the administrative decision is rendered.
+The Court of Justice may only hear civil cases contesting the results of an election or legislative vote once the petitioner has exhausted the administrative remedy option prescribed in Section 1 of this Article, or if they are a party with sufficient standing wishing to challenge an administrative decision already rendered and are commencing said case no later than 3 days after the administrative decision is rendered.

 - Clause 1.
 The Court may rule conclusively on a challenged election or legislative vote following a civil trial which shall last no longer than 5 days, or, no longer than 10 days with the consent of all candidates in that election.

 - Clause 3.
-Provided, the Court may still hear civil cases contesting the results of an election or legislative vote after the 3 day period, but no later than 14 days, after the administrative decision is rendered if the party bringing the action can demonstrate by clear and convincing evidence, and with leave of the Court, that substantial fraud or error likely occurred, or that the Election Administrator flagrantly acted contrary to law.
+Provided, the Court may still hear civil cases contesting the results of an election or legislative vote after the 3 day period, but may do so no later than 14 days after the administrative decision is rendered if the party bringing the action can demonstrate by clear and convincing evidence with leave of the Court that substantial fraud or error likely occurred, or that the Election Administrator flagrantly acted contrary to law.

 - Clause 4.
-Further provided, no judicial officer shall preside over a case regarding a challenged election in which they are a candidate, or are the author of a bill in a challenged legislative vote.
+Further provided, no judicial officer shall preside over a case regarding a challenged election in which they are a candidate, or in which they are a sponsor of a bill in a challenged legislative vote.